-Junior manages all activities in the accounts payable function, including all travel and business expense reports, and coordination of the Department’s financial support for community organizations.
-Additionally, he is responsible for coordinating the University’s campus-wide engagement efforts in, among others, blood, bone marrow, and skin cancer screening initiatives, and the volunteer lunchtime reading program.
-Junior holds an undergraduate degree in Business Administration from Baruch College (’01), and graduate degrees in HRM / Public Administration from John Jay College (’04) and Learning & Leadership from Columbia University (’12).
-Junior is a SHRM Certified Professional, a Chartered Professional in Human Resources (CPHR), and a duly sworn and commissioned Notary Public Officer of the State of New York, and a member of the Auxiliary Police Department of the NYPD.
+Junior holds an undergraduate degree in Business Administration from Baruch College (’01), and graduate degrees in HRM / Public Administration from John Jay College (’04) and Organizational Learning & Leadership from Columbia University (’12).
+Junior is a SHRM Certified Professional, a Chartered Professional in Human Resources – International (CPHR), is duly sworn and commissioned Notary Public Officer of the State of New York, and a member of the Auxiliary Police Department of the NYPD.

 Joan Griffith Lee has been with Columbia University for close to 30 years.
 She completed her BA at the School of General Studies, MPA at the School of International and Public Affairs and a Masters in Non-Profit Management at the School of Professional Studies.
 As Director of Columbia Community Service (CCS), she works to expand the scope of the CCS Annual Appeal, which solicits employees and retirees of Columbia University, Barnard College and Teachers College for contributions.
 The on-campus campaign raises money to help fund over 60 local community organizations with grants allocated for specific projects.
 The campaign also includes a food, clothing and back to school drive.

 Flores A. Forbes is an associate vice president for Community Affairs with a focus on urban planning, economic development, entrepreneurship, community development and criminal justice change.
 Flores is our office’s liaison to Columbia Business School and The Center for Justice.
 He works closely with the Columbia Harlem Small Business Development Center, The Tamer Center for Social Enterprise, and The Center for Justice specifically on the University’s Justice in Education agenda.

 As the Administrative Coordinator for GCA, Erica acts as a liaison between departments, outside vendors and staff members.
 She provides staffers with support in organizing their schedules, assisting with projects, and aiding the department in purchasing supplies, working with facilities management, and securing maintenance for equipment.